The Antibody Society

 • Snakebite antivenoms: Global challenges and progress toward recombinant antibody therapeutics

-Inmazeb is the 9th antibody therapeutic to be granted a first approval in the US or EU in 2020.
+Ebanga is the 12th antibody therapeutic to be granted a first approval in the US or EU during 2020.

 The Antibody Society maintains a comprehensive table of approved monoclonal antibody therapeutics and those in regulatory review in the EU or US.
 The table, which is located in the Web Resources section of the Society’s website, can be downloaded in Excel format.